 I have lived in Rome since January 2003.
 It is my home base and where (aside from Mamma Parla’s house) I feel most at home in the world.
-I have a dining app that summarizes all the best places to eat and drink.
-Here are a few highlights discovered during the last decade in Rome:
+I have a dining app called “Katie Parla’s Rome” and an ebook called “Eating & Drinking in Rome” (available for Kindle, Nook, and in PDF format) that summarize all the best places to eat and drink.
+Here are a few highlights of the last decade in Rome:

-There are more Rome posts on Parla Food than I know what do do with and sifting through them can be a nightmare, so I selected a few essentials for making the most of your meals in the city:
+There are more Rome posts on Parla Food than I know what do do with and sifting through them can be a nightmare, so I selected a few essential posts (plus some recent Rome articles for other publications) to help you make the most of your meals in the city:

 And here are my hotel recommendations.

 You can buy my book “National Geographic’s Walking Rome” here.